nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User adds new person to AddressBook
+1. User adds new person to FINDvisor
 2. User requests to list persons
-3. AddressBook shows a list of persons
+3. FINDvisor shows a list of persons
 4. User requests to schedule a meeting with a specific person in the lsit
 5. Meeting is scheduled